DrakirL/DrakirL.github.io/p10/attributes.md

 Every creature has four different Attributes; Strength, Agility, Intelligence, and Charisma, expressed as a value between 0 and 10. <br>
 To determine these values for your character, shuffle 16 cards (four 0s, six 1s, four 2s, & two 3s) and divide into them into four piles with four cards in each.
 Assign the total of each pile to a different Attribute. <br>
 (Alternatively, you may just divinde 20 points as you wish, up to 10 in a stat.) <br>
-The value you have for an attribute determines the basis for you abilities, as well as your potential to learn and improve your skills that rely on that attribute.
-When comparing creatures' stats to each other, just remember that this system is meant to put "people" and "monstrous creatures" on the same scale. <br>
+The value you have for an attribute determines the basis for you abilities.
+When comparing creatures' stats to each other, just remember that this system is meant to put "people" and "monstrous creatures" on the same standard scale. <br>
-*Note: Your attributes will be great to start, much better than any commoner, even at level 0.
+*Note: Your attributes will start off great, much better than any commoner, even at level 0.
 This is to let you act as a heroic adventurer, even at early levels.
 They will generally NOT increase.
 That kind of improvement over time, unleashing your full potential, is what Skill Points and Experience are for.*
 <br>
 0-1 | 2-3 | 4-5 | 6-7 | 8-9 | 10+
 :---: | :---: | :---: | :---: | :---: | :---: